Yehia-Fahmy/interview_training/03_system_design/case_studies/case_study_02_netflix_recommendations.md

-# Case Study 02: Netflix Recommendation System
+# Case Study 02: Recommendation System Architecture

 ## Overview

-Netflix's recommendation system serves personalized content to 200M+ subscribers, driving 80% of content watched.
-This case study explores how Netflix likely architected their recommendation system.
+This case study explores how a large-scale recommendation system serving personalized content to 200M+ users might be architected, where recommendations drive a significant portion of user engagement.

 ## Scale Requirements